kalialucard/Password-Strength-Checker/README.md

 ### 3. Using the Command-Line Interface (CLI)

 You can also use Passlock's features directly from your terminal without needing the web interface.

+#### Local Usage

 Make sure you have installed dependencies first (`npm install`).

 **1. Generate a Password**
 ```bash